 The decision to withdraw an applicant family that includes a person with disabilities from the waiting list is subject to reasonable accommodation.
-If the applicant did not respond to a CCHA request for information or updates because of the family member's disability, the CCHA must reinstate the applicant family to their former position on the waiting list [24 CFR 982.204(c)(2)].
+If the applicant did not respond to a CCHA request for information or updates, and the CCHA determines that the family did not respond because of the family member's disability, the CCHA must reinstate the applicant family to their former position on the waiting list [24 CFR 982.204(c)(2)].

-The waiting list will be updated annually to ensure that all applicants and applicant information is current and timely.
+The waiting list will be updated as needed to ensure that all applicants and applicant information is current and timely.

-To update the waiting list, the CCHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address that the CCHA has on record for the family.
-The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.
-If no response is received, a 2nd letter will be mailed as a follow-up.
+To update the waiting list, the CCHA will send both an email and letter "Save My Spot" to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.

+The letter sent to the last address/email that the CCHA has on record for the family.
+The update request will provide a deadline date and instruction for completing the process and will state that failure to respond will result in the applicant's name being removed from the waiting list.